Osadhi/jotion/README.md

 npm run dev
 ```

-Then open http://localhost:3000 with your browser to see Jotion working in action.
+Then open http://localhost:3000 with your browser to see Nova working in action.

 ## Acknowledgements